UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

     we have created a tool that makes the transfer easier.

     Move details of [the next UPPMAX system here](https://www.uppmax.uu.se/uppmax-news/?tarContentId=1080990).

+## Too long, didn't read

+The really short description is:

+1. Become a member of a project with resources at Dardel.
+1. Create a passwordless SSH key.
+1. Add the key to the PDC login portal.
+1. Add `*.uppmax.uu.se` as allowed address for the key.
+1. Load and run `darsync check` on the folder you want to transfer.
+1. Run `darsync gen` on the folder you want to transfer.
+1. Submit the created SLURM script.

+See the rest of this guide for more information about these steps.

 ## Procedure

 ???- question "Prefer a video?"